Safer Surfing Techniques Using Firefox and Add-ons

 Here is a description of each available command:

 Allow Scripts Globally: This essentially turns NoScript off, while leaving the add-on itself running.
 If you select this option, NoScript will not block any scripts as you browse the web until you turn this option off.
+Do not use this option.

 Allow all this page: This whitelists scripts from all sources on the page you are viewing.
+This should ONLY be used for known safe pages.

 Temporarily allow all this page: This enables all scripts on the page you are currently viewing until you navigate away from it.
+This should ONLY be used for known safe pages.

 Recently blocked sites: This shows a list of domains from which you have recently blocked scripts.